 **Audience**

-Developers interested in creating their own bot for government use
+- Developers interested in creating their own bots for government or private sector use

 **Format of the Course**

-This instructor-led, live training in Florida (online or onsite) is aimed at engineers who wish to explore the applicability of artificial intelligence to mechatronic systems for government.
+This instructor-led, live training (online or onsite) is designed for government engineers who wish to learn about the applicability of artificial intelligence to mechatronic systems.

 By the end of this training, participants will be able to:

-Understand the fundamental concepts of neural networks and various learning methods.
+- Understand the concepts of neural networks and various learning methods.

-Select appropriate artificial intelligence approaches for addressing real-life problems in public sector environments.
+- Select appropriate artificial intelligence approaches effectively for real-life problems in the public sector.

-Implement AI applications specifically tailored to mechatronic engineering projects for government use.
+- Implement AI applications in mechatronic engineering projects for government.

-A Smart Robot is an Artificial Intelligence (AI) system capable of learning from its environment and experiences, enhancing its capabilities through acquired knowledge.
-These robots can collaborate with humans, working alongside them and adapting to their behavior.
-They are equipped to perform both manual labor and cognitive tasks.
-In addition to physical robots, Smart Robots can also exist as purely software-based systems, residing in a computer without any moving parts or physical interaction.
+A Smart Robot is an Artificial Intelligence (AI) system capable of learning from its environment and experiences, enhancing its capabilities through accumulated knowledge.
+These robots can collaborate with humans, working alongside them and adapting to human behaviors.
+They are adept at both manual tasks and cognitive functions.
+In addition to physical robots, Smart Robots can also exist as software applications, operating within a computer without any physical interaction.

-In this instructor-led, live training, participants will gain insights into various technologies, frameworks, and techniques for programming mechanical Smart Robots.
-They will then apply this knowledge to complete their own Smart Robot projects.
+This instructor-led training provides participants with an in-depth understanding of the technologies, frameworks, and techniques required for programming mechanical Smart Robots.
+Participants will apply this knowledge to complete their own Smart Robot projects.

-The course is structured into four sections, each consisting of three days of lectures, discussions, and hands-on robot development in a live lab environment.
-Each section concludes with a practical, hands-on project to enable participants to practice and demonstrate their acquired skills.
+The course is structured into four sections, each comprising three days of lectures, discussions, and hands-on robot development in a live laboratory environment.
+Each section concludes with a practical project to reinforce the skills learned.

-The target hardware for this course will be simulated in 3D through simulation software.
-The ROS (Robot Operating System) open-source framework, C++ and Python will be utilized for programming the robots.
+The target hardware for this training will be simulated in 3D using simulation software.
+The ROS (Robot Operating System) open-source framework, along with C++ and Python, will be used for programming the robots.

 By the end of this training, participants will be able to:

-Implement the software components that underpin Smart Robots
+- Implement the software components essential for Smart Robots.

-Build and operate a simulated mechanical Smart Robot capable of seeing, sensing, processing, grasping, navigating, and interacting with humans through voice
+- Build and operate a simulated mechanical Smart Robot capable of seeing, sensing, processing, grasping, navigating, and interacting with humans through voice commands.

-Enhance a Smart Robot's ability to perform complex tasks through Deep Learning
+- Enhance a Smart Robot's capabilities to perform complex tasks using Deep Learning techniques.

 **Audience**